 - An analytics package (also sometimes called ‘website statistics'), to help you understand who's visiting your website and how they use it.

 Shared hosting is generally regarded as the most basic form of web hosting.
-Many web hosting companies simply call their shared hosting service ‘web hosting’.
+Many web hosting companies refer to their shared hosting services as ‘web hosting'.

 Shared hosting: what's it good for?

 Shared hosting is a cheap, basic service.
 It's mainly good for: